 - 4 cups unbleached flour

-- ¼ cup evaporated cane juice (or vegan sugar)
+- ¼ cup evaporated cane juice (or any organic or vegan sugar)*

 - 1 teaspoon of salt